Khaye45/PowerBI_Student_-Perfomance_Report-/README.md

 4. 💹 100% Stacked Bar Chart : To visualize the perfomance (Reading , Writing and Maths)  of students of different race and ethnicity.

-5. 📊 Box Plot Chart  for our statistical overview
+5. 📊 Box Plot Chart  for a statistical overview